 Motor Vehicle Crashes account for the majority of EMS type calls responded to by NBFRD.
-Other EMS type calls consist of cardiac emergencies, overdose, and lifting assist.
-NBFRD provides medical coverage for community events such as MumFest, Fourth of July celebration, and other festivals/events sponsored by the city.
-During such events, the incident action plan follows the cities mass casualty plan, and events normally are coordinated between NBFRD and CEMC EMS.
+Other EMS type calls consist of cardiac emergencies, overdoses, and lifting assistance.
+NBFRD provides medical coverage for community events such as MumFest, the Fourth of July celebration, and other festivals/events sponsored by the city.
+During such events, the incident action plan follows the city's mass casualty plan, and events normally are coordinated between NBFRD and CEMC EMS.